What matters most is still

 Across organizations, systems and markets, the same pattern keeps repeating.

-where invisible professional value exists, but rarely informs decisions.
+where professional value exists, but rarely informs decisions in time.

 If this feels relevant, let’s have a conversation.

 No presentation.
-No expectations. just a focused exchange to determine whether there’s something strategically relevant worth addressing.
+No expectations. just a focused exchange to determine whether there is a real strategic issue worth leadership attention.